• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 After German and Russian invasion of Poland in 09.1939 and start of the World War II, after start of German occupation, became a member of the clandestine resistance Polish Armed Organization „Sign” POZ, the predecessor of the Home Army AK (part of the Polish Clandestine State).

 A clandestine transfer–point was organised at his parish by POZ — between the Germ.
 Regierungsbezirk Zichenau (Eng.
 Ciechanów regency), i.e. the occupied Polish territories directly incorporated into Germany, specifically into Germ.
 Provinz Ostpreußen (Eng.
-East Prussia province), and the German–administered General Governorate.
+East Prussia province), and the German–administered Germ.
+Generalgouvernement (Eng.
+General Governorate).

 In Wyszogród, located on the right bank of the Vistula, in Germ.
-Regierungsbezirk Zichenau, there was a pontoon bridge erected by the Germans on the site of a wooden bridge blown up by the Polish army in 09.1939 and it was the closest road to the General Governorate.
+Regierungsbezirk Zichenau, there was a pontoon bridge erected by the Germans on the site of a wooden bridge blown up by the Polish army in 09.1939 and it was the closest road to the Germ.
+Generalgouvernement.

-Organized the clandestine transfer of people wanted by the Germans to the General Government.
+Organized a clandestine transfer of people wanted by the Germans to the Germ.
+Generalgouvernement.

 Collected information on the German occupant's forces and passed it to the POZ headquarters in Płock.

-At the request of local parishioners, ministered also in the parishes of Brzozów, Giżyce, Kamion, Młodzieszyn and Rów, belonging to the Archdiocese of Warsaw, located on the left bank of the Vistula, parish priests of which Germans earlier arrested and sent to concentration camps.
+At the request of local parishioners, ministered also in the parishes of Brzozów, Giżyce, Kamion, Młodzieszyn and Iłów, belonging to the Archdiocese of Warsaw, located on the left bank of the Vistula, but included in the Germ.
+Regierungsbezirk Zichenau, parish priests of which Germans earlier arrested and sent to concentration camps.

 Arrested by the Germans on 20.04.1942.